-Each year, the Society for Editors and Proofreaders publishes suggested minimum rates for editing and proofreading.
+Each year, the Chartered Institute of Editing and Proofreading (CIEP) publishes suggested minimum rates for editing and proofreading.
 Only the latest rates are shown on the website, but I’ve been keeping track of the rates for previous years.
 Here’s the data:

 Remember that these are suggested minimum rates.

-Personally, I charge around £50 per hour for my editing and proofreading services.
+Personally, I charge £80 per hour for my editing and proofreading services.
 If you’re looking for cheap, I’m not your man.
 (If you’re looking for good, I might be.)

 There are lots of online directories of proofreaders.
-The best one is the Directory of Editorial Services on the SfEP website.
+The best one is the Directory of Editorial Services on the CIEP website.
 Why?
-Because everyone listed in there has to be registered as a Professional or Advanced Professional Member of the Society.
-While other directories simply require entrants to pay a fee, the SfEP directory is based on editorial competence.
+Because everyone listed in there has to be registered as a Professional or Advanced Professional Member of the Institute.
+While other directories simply require entrants to pay a fee, the CIEP directory is based on editorial competence.

-More than 600 editorial professionals are listed in the SfEP directory, so you should have no problems finding someone to help you there.
+More than 700 editorial professionals are listed in the CIEP directory, so you should have no problems finding someone to help you there.

-I’m biased because I’m a director of the SfEP.
+I’m biased because I used to be a director of the SfEP (now CIEP).
 Still, find me a more complete editorial directory and I’ll be impressed.